Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Introduction

 Our main contributions are highlighted below.

-\begin{itemize} \item We propose low-rank orthogonalization to be incorporated into matrix-variate optimization algorithms such as Muon.
-It can be efficiently executed on GPUs and serves as a lightweight substitute for existing orthogonalization methods such as Newton-Schulz iterations.
+\begin{itemize}[leftmargin=1.8em] \item We propose {\it low-rank orthogonalization} that can be readily incorporated into matrix-variate optimization algorithms such as Muon.
+It can be efficiently executed on GPUs and serves as a lightweight substitute for traditional orthogonalization methods that are directly applied to the full matrix, such as Newton-Schulz iterations.

-\item Under mild assumptions, we establish the iteration complexity of low-rank matrix-signed gradient descent and a low-rank variant of Muon, respectively.
-To the best of our knowledge, our complexity analysis of low-rank Muon provides the first result for Muon-type algorithms---including vanilla Muon---under heavy-tailed noise. \end{itemize}
+\item Under mild assumptions, we establish the iteration complexity of low-rank MSGD and a low-rank variant of Muon.
+To the best of our knowledge, our results provide the first complexity guarantees for a broad class of inexact Muon-type algorithms, including vanilla Muon, under heavy-tailed noise. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:not}, we introduce the notation and assumptions used throughout the paper.
-In Section~\ref{sec:muon}, we propose low-rank orthogonalization and, based on it, develop low-rank matrix-sign gradient descent and low-rank Muon.
+In Section~\ref{sec:muon}, we propose low-rank orthogonalization and, based on it, develop low-rank MSGD and low-rank Muon.
 In Section~\ref{sec:num}, we present numerical results.
-Finally, we provide the proofs of the main results and concluding remarks in Sections~\ref{sec:pf} and~\ref{sec:cr}, respectively.
+Finally, we provide the proofs of the main results in Section~\ref{sec:pf}.

-\section{Notation and assumptions}
+\section{Notation and Assumptions}

 Throughout this paper, we use $\mathbb{R}^{m\times n}$ to denote the Euclidean space of $m\times n$ real matrices, and $\mathbb{Z}_+$ to denote the set of all nonnegative integers.
 We use $\|\cdot\|$ to denote the Euclidean norm of a vector or the spectral norm of a matrix; $\|\cdot\|_*$ and $\|\cdot\|_F$ to denote the nuclear norm and the Frobenius norm of a matrix, respectively; and $\langle\cdot,\cdot\rangle$ to denote the trace inner product for matrices.
 For any $M \in \mathbb{R}^{m\times n}$, we use $\mathrm{rank}(M)$ to denote its rank, and $[M]_k$ to denote its best rank-$k$ approximation with respect to $\|\cdot\|_F$.
 We define the matrix sign of any nonzero matrix $M \in \mathbb{R}^{m\times n}$ as $\mathrm{msgn}(M) = UV^T$, where $U \in \mathbb{R}^{m\times r}$ and $V \in \mathbb{R}^{n\times r}$ are column-orthogonal matrices obtained from the reduced SVD of $M$.
 We let $\varrho:=\min\{m,n\}$.
 In addition, we use $\widetilde{\mathcal{O}}(\cdot)$ to denote $\mathcal{O}(\cdot)$ with logarithmic factors omitted.